How to teach history in a community still reckoning with its past

 For Whitney Coonradt, a social studies teacher at New Hanover High School in Wilmington, North Carolina, the best description of her feelings on January 6 was “unsurprised shock.”
 For almost two decades, Coonradt has been teaching her students about the “buried” history of the Wilmington insurrection of 1898, when armed white supremacists terrorized and murdered Black residents and overthrew the local government.
 As my colleague Edwin Rios wrote: “The Wilmington insurrection was, unlike the Capitol siege last week, immediately successful.”

-Coonradt grew up in Concord, about 200 miles from Wilmington, and saw what she believes were KKK rallies down the road from her house.
+Coonradt grew up in Concord, about 200 miles from Wilmington, and heard rumors of KKK rallies down the road from her house.
 As she started looking at images of insurrectionists storming the Capitol and documenting it online last month, she remembered a photo of the Wilmington mob posing in front of the burnt building of a Black-owned newspaper.
 She asked herself: Is this really where we are?

 The day after the riot, Coonradt showed her 10th graders in World History and seniors in American History images of the Capitol under siege: members of Congress lying on the floor, a man carrying the Confederate flag, another sitting in the Vice-President’s chair and holding a cellphone.
 “You can look at 1898 and talk about why do you think they’re standing in front of this burnt, vandalized building, taking a picture and self-promoting it,” Coonradt says.
 “And then open for a wider discussion saying well, how does that relate to things now?”
 She asked her students to share their feelings about the images from January 6.
 A few were supportive of or even made excuses for the rioters.
 Others reflected on the disparate treatment of Black Lives Matter protesters over the summer.